What is Telecommunication Engineering?

-Telecommunications is an exciting and varied field with applications in satellites, next generation mobile phone, air traffic control, the Internet and much more.
-New services offered through the Internet, mobility offered by wireless technology, and extreme capacity offered by fiber optics, as well as the evolution of policy and regulation, are shaping the telecommunication network of the future.
+Telecommunication Engineering is an exciting and diverse field with applications in satellites, next generation mobile phone, air traffic control, the internet and much more.
+New services offered through the internet, mobility offered by wireless technology, and extreme capacity offered by fibre optics, along with the evolution of policy and regulation, are shaping the Telecommunication network of the future.
 With multimedia services opening up the possibilities of communications, a number of employment opportunities will arise in the near future.

-If you want to be at the forefront of a technology revolution and participate in these emerging areas of development, then Telecommunications Engineering is the right course for you.
+If you want to be at the forefront of a technology revolution and participate in these emerging areas of development, then Telecommunication Engineering is the right course for you.
 Quantum development in the field of electronics and communication has created many myriad complexities of the e-world.
-This has made it inevitable that Telecommunications Engineering has evolved and carved out a distinct identity of its own.
+This has made sure that Telecommunications Engineering has evolved and carved out a distinct identity of its own.

 You will study antenna theory, digital communication, information theory and coding, microwaves, Digital Signal Processing (DSP) and its architecture.
 In addition, you will be introduced to microcontroller applications, analog communication and microprocessors.
 In this vast and rapidly growing field, you will learn, starting with the fundamentals of three major areas in computer, telecommunications and electronics, all of which are essential to building your foundation in this exciting engineering discipline.

 What are the career opportunities after the completion of this course?/What will I do once I graduate?